orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 %1..5 field
 field %1..5
 ```
-keybiunding to see all versions intermingled,
+keybiunding to see all versions intermingled, go through each version etc.

+support both forward and backwards compatability if desired.

 ---